McPherson Globe Refiners: 1936 US Olympic tryouts

 As winner of the YMCA National, the Wilmerding (PA) YMCA team earned the eighth and last slot.
 The quarter final winners were McPherson outscoring Temple, Universal Pictures over Arkansas, Washington beating DePaul, and the YMCA team besting Utah State.
 The semi final games were important because the US Olympic team would be chosen from those two winners.
 In the opener, the Universal movie men from California beat Wilmerding by 13, 42–29.
 The Globe Refiners qualified by out-running Washington 48 to 30.
-In an all AAU and extremely close final, Universal Pictures prevailed 44–43 over McPherson.
+In an all AAU and extremely close final, Universal Pictures prevailed 44–43 over McPherson, becoming the U.S. national champions.

+However, the U.S. plan for the 1936 Olympics in Berlin was for the Globe Refiners and the Universals to jointly comprise the United States Team USA, with the two remaining mostly separate squads, playing alternating games, both representing Team USA.

+First Olympic basketball victory

+The 1936 Olympics, in Berlin, were the first Olympics to award medals in basketball.
 The 1936 United States Olympic Basketball team were an assembly of seven Universal Pictures Universals, six McPherson Globe Refiners, and one Huskie from Washington's third place team.
-On the strength of his team's tryout victory, Jimmy Needles became the head coach of the first United States men's Olympic basketball team, with Gene Johnson serving as his assistant.
+On the strength of his team's tryout victory, Jimmy Needles became the head coach of the first United States men's Olympic basketball team, with Globe Refiners coach Gene Johnson serving as his assistant.

+The U.S. plan for the 1936 Olympics in Berlin was for the Globe Refiners and the Universals to jointly comprise the United States Team USA, with the two remaining mostly separate squads, playing alternating games, both representing Team USA.
+Since the Universals were the qualifying tournament winners, they were supposed to play the first game — and also the last — in the Olympic gold medal game.
+However, their first opponent, Spain, defaulted, owing to the eruption of the Spanish Civil War, upsetting the sequence of the games.
+Consequently, the Globe Refiners wound up playing the final gold medal game -- against Canada.

+Per the German hosts' insistence, the game was played on an outdoor clay court (the first and last time that would happen) in heavy rain, preventing dribbling and complicating play.
+The Globe Refiners beat the Canadians 19–8 (a record low score).
+They were awarded their gold medals at the Olympics, by basketball's inventor: fellow Kansan James Naismith.
+(Their Team USA teammates, the Universals, received their gold medals in the mail, back in Los Angeles).